rdmorganiser/rdmorganiser.github.io/en/project.md

 * built in multilingual support
 * templates for various purposes, e.g. funder required DMP

+In the first project phase these features were implemented to use RDMO for data management.
+RDMO is now in its second project phase.
 The project now targets:

 * extending the data model towards task definition and handling